top of page

 • The Pedestrian Bridge: The "Falcon Bridge" connects the center to the TrueNorth Commons development, creating a unified campus for alumni reunions, parents' weekends, and graduation celebrations.

-For the Class of 1959, this center is a permanent monument to their role as the "First Class."
-By naming the center after Brad Hosmer—the first graduate Rhodes Scholar and first graduate Superintendent—the Academy is ensuring that the story of the pioneering class is the very first thing every visitor learns.
+For the Class of 1959, this center is a permanent tribute to their foundational role.
+By naming the center after Brad and Zita Hosmer, the Academy ensures that the story of the pioneering class serves as the first chapter of inspiration for every visitor who walks through these doors.

 Comments